 If you don’t already have a desktop vaporizer, and looking for a great budget option, then depending on price, the Arizer XQ2 might be the best desktop vaporizer for you.

 POTV has the Arizer XQ2 for $179.95 and the Extreme-Q for $149.
-I DO think that the XQ2 is worth it at that price, and that’s the cheapest I’ve seen it.
+I think the XQ2 is worth that price, and that’s the cheapest I’ve seen it.
 The XQ2 retailed for $319.99 when they first released it, which is insanely expensive for the lack of performance upgrades.
 Click here to buy the XQ2 from POTV.

 So far, the Arizer XQ2 desktop vaporizer has received glowing reviews, and it is a great budget desktop vaporizer.
 However, it still doesn’t compare to the Volcano Hybrid’s simplicity, quick, potent sessions, and overall reliability.
 However, the Volcano Hybrid retails for $699 ($559 via POTV w/ code S&B20), which is over $500 more expensive.
 The Volcano Classic is the cheaper of the volcano vaporizer options retailing for $479 ($373 via VAPOR w/ code WIZARD22), roughly $300 more than the Arizer XQ2.
 If you compare it to whip-only vapes like the Ditanium or 7th-floor units, you are still spending less money with the XQ2, and you get the balloon option.

 For the price of a medium-tier portable, you get a reliable, consistent desktop that can be used in multiple ways.
-To improve, you have to spend about 100 bucks extra to jump up to a Ditanium vaporizer, or almost triple or quadruple the price to get a Volcano Classic or the digital Volcano Hybrid.
+To improve, you have to spend about 100 bucks extra to jump up to a Ditanium vaporizer (Ditanium Vaporizer Review), or almost triple or quadruple the price to get a Volcano Classic (Volcano Classic Review) or the digital Volcano Hybrid (Volcano Hybrid Review).

 That’s why the Arizer XQ2 and the OG Extreme-Q desktop vaporizers are such great value buys.
 They may not be the best at the bags or whip options, it’s pretty darn close and can save you a lot of money.